usmanmusa1920/flask-unity/docs/auth_routes.rst

 Custom authentication for users

 In this chapter we are going to see how we can write a custom authentication for users which will replace the default route for our `auth` pages and instead of rendering the `wtforms` views, we are to use html form.
-To do so, sakyum already have html form for that available in the **[admin_register.html, admin_login.html, admin_change_password.html]**, now what remain for us is to create an app (`custom_auth`) just like the way we create the exam app, and paste the following in the `custom_auth` views.py file:
+To do so, flask_unity already have html form for that available in the **[admin_register.html, admin_login.html, admin_change_password.html]**, now what remain for us is to create an app (`custom_auth`) just like the way we create the exam app, and paste the following in the `custom_auth` views.py file:

 First we are to replace the top import with the following::